Mt. Baker Equipment List

 Glacier Glasses

 Julbo Shield Reactiv Zebra Orange buy and offers on TrekkinnYou CANNOT go on the course without legit eye protection.
 They are that important.
-Without adequate eyewear, the eyes can literally get sunburnt and in an extreme situation will give you temporary blindness.
+Without adequate eyewear, the eyes can get sunburnt and in an extreme situation will give you temporary blindness.
 Choose a model with 100% UVA/UVB protection and side shields.
 Light will be coming at you from all sides, so make sure the glasses have side shields that cover your eyes from the top, side, and bottom.
+If light comes through around the lenses, you can often find extra side shields online, or you can fashion your own with duct tape.
 Look for lenses that have around 12% or less visible light transmission (VLT), in order to properly protect your eyes.
 Visible Light Transmission is a measurement of how many visible light waves transmit through a material.
+Keep in mind that those with lighter colored eyes should stay on the lower side for VLT as they tend to be more sensitive to light.

 i